-A crisp, perfect fitting custom-made shirt is a great way to make a good first impression!
+A crisp, perfect-fitting custom-made shirt is a great way to make a good first impression!
 Appearance is everything and it’s the small details that matter.
-People do notice if you have wrinkles in your shirt, which may give them a negative perception of who you really are as a person.
+People do notice that you have wrinkles in your shirt, which may give them a negative perception of who you really are as a person.

 A neatly ironed shirt helps to give others the impression that you are organised, professional, serious and competent.
 It can also make you feel good about yourself and give you additional confidence.
 It’s worth investing in a good quality steam iron if you would like your custom-made shirts to look their best.

 If your shirt material is cotton or linen then it will require high heat to re-shape after laundering.
 If a shirt contains polyester then it will be more fragile to heat.
 Check the care label to know which temperature setting to use for each shirt otherwise you could possibly destroy it.
 Using steam will help to iron out the most difficult wrinkles.

 Tips: To achieve an even greater ‘crisp look’ you can iron the inside of the shirt before turning it out and ironing the outside of the shirt.
 If you are not sure what temperature to use start low and gradually increase the setting until the shirt is moist but not wet.